jamesdterry/iBureaucrat/README.md

 can get back to the fun stuff.

 Using tableviews is the defacto standard way to layout forms for iOS, and they look great.
-But for every project there's a lot of boiler-plate code to set up.
+But for every project there's a lot of boiler-plate code to set up - different kinds of table-view cells, custom input views, automatically scrolling to accommodate the keyboard/inputview, etc. .
 It ends up being the same old plumbing code over and over.

 There are a few fantastic forms libraries for iOS.
 This one attempts to be: